varusan/pleroma/docs/installation/openbsd_en.md

 ```
 This creates a "pleroma" login class and sets higher values than default for datasize and openfiles (see [login.conf(5)](https://man.openbsd.org/login.conf)), this is required to avoid having pleroma crash some time after starting.

-Create the \_pleroma user, assign it the pleroma login class and create its home directory (/home/\_pleroma/): `useradd -m -L pleroma _pleroma`
+Create the `pleroma` user, assign it the pleroma login class and create its home directory (`/home/pleroma/`): `useradd -m -L pleroma pleroma`

 #### Clone pleroma's directory
-Enter a shell as the \_pleroma user.
-As root, run `su _pleroma -;cd`.
+Enter a shell as the `pleroma` user.
+As root, run `su pleroma -;cd`.
 Then clone the repository with `git clone https://git.pleroma.social/pleroma/pleroma.git`.
-Pleroma is now installed in /home/\_pleroma/pleroma/, it will be configured and started at the end of this guide.
+Pleroma is now installed in `/home/pleroma/pleroma/`, it will be configured and started at the end of this guide.

 #### Postgresql
-Start a shell as the \_postgresql user (as root run `su _postgresql -` then run the `initdb` command to initialize postgresql:
+Start a shell as the `_postgresql` user (as root run `su _postgresql -` then run the `initdb` command to initialize postgresql:
 If you wish to not use the default location for postgresql's data (/var/postgresql/data), add the following switch at the end of the command: `-D <path>` and modify the `datadir` variable in the /etc/rc.d/postgresql script.

 When this is done, enable postgresql so that it starts on boot and start it.
 As root, run: